C4Q/AC3.2-MorningBreath/README.md

 #### Git, you git
-I think a few of us might’ve had our projects eaten by `git fetch`'ing a little too soon, but I didn’t think it’d be so testy to work with.
+I think a few of us might’ve had our projects eaten by `git pull`'ing a little too soon, but I didn’t think it’d be so testy to work with.
 After being burnt by the umpteenth `merge conflict`'s, I have a few pro-tips for the inexperienced user that no one should never, ever follow.

 1. `git fetch` is an angry god.
 Do not forget to pray every time you push to your branch, lest the next fetch fail due to `header` errors or storyboard merge fails.